Maintaining Fitness While Managing Your Pain

 Dr. Yoder: It sounds a lot like plantar fasciitis, which is very common in runners.
 Simple things to start with are making sure you have an appropriate running shoe that hasn’t “worn out.”
 Running shoes should be replaced every 300-500 miles.
-A heel cushion from a local sporting good store can be helpful.
+A heel cushion from a local sporting goods store can be helpful.
 Rolling your heel on a frozen can of juice can help the pain.
 The seated plantar fascia stretch is a great thing to do in the morning or after being seated for a long time.
-Sometimes physical therapy or an injection is needed if symptoms do not improve.
+Sometimes physical therapy or injection is needed if symptoms do not improve.
 The good thing is that it almost always goes away on its own eventually.

 Cindy: I am battling knee osteoarthritis and it is keeping me from fun activities.

 Susan: I’m having problems with sciatica.
-I have CFS and fibromyalgia, I’m gaining weight due to lack of working as a nurse.
-My mom says I need to walk more but my hip or rather sciatica hurts more.
+I have CFS and fibromyalgia, I’m gaining weight due to a lack of work as a nurse.
+My mom says I need to walk more but my hip or rather a sciatica hurts more.
 I was told not to do things that irritate it, bending is the worst, but now walking makes it hurt.
-I’ve had x-rays, but I can’t have an MRI because I have a steal screw in my ankle that broke during surgery for broken femur and ankle, and that is the same leg I get sciatica in.
+I’ve had x-rays, but I can’t have an MRI because I have a steel screw in my ankle that broke during surgery for broken femur and ankle, and that is the same leg I get sciatica in.
 Any ideas would help, thank you.

 Dr. Yoder: Physical therapy might greatly benefit you.
 Increasing your core strength might help with your symptoms and help you tolerate exercise.
-Light weight-bearing exercises like swimming and elliptical my help as well.
+Light weight-bearing exercises like swimming and elliptical are my help as well.

 Gina: I exercise and still can’t lose any weight.
 I have fibromyalgia and chronic neck pain.
 Any ideas?
 Also, what is the best pain med for fibromyalgia?

 Dr. Yoder: You can review my previous posts on starting an exercise program.
-The thing you have to think about with weight loss is that you will only lose weight if you burn more calories that you take in so make sure you are also watching your diet.
+The thing you have to think about with weight loss is that you will only lose weight if you burn more calories than you take in so make sure you are also watching your diet.
 You would have to talk with your doctor about medication options for fibromyalgia.